havelessbemore/cvm-lib/docs/functions/calculateCapacity.md

 The total number of values in the set, or an estimate if unknown.

 - Must be a positive number.
-- If unknown, an overestimate is better, but results in more required space.
+- If unknown, an overestimate is better, but requires more space.

 • **epsilon**: `number`= `0.05`